BrucesHobbies/energyMaster/README.md

 # energyMaster™ Project Overview
 EnergyMaster is designed to monitor and log energy consumption from home devices.
 Enery is monitored using low-cost PZEM modules which are connected by a single twisted pair (2-conductor) low voltage RS-485 than can run over 1,000 ft or 300 meters to a USB dongle on a low-cost Raspberry Pi (RPi).
 The devices can be placed centrally near the circuit breaker panel or remotely using the USB RS-485 to the module.

-EnergyMaster is designed to detect abnormal operation of elecrical devices generating status and alert emails that can be sent to another email or as an SMS text to your cell phone when abnormal runtime or power useage is detected.
+EnergyMaster is designed to detect abnormal operation of electrical devices generating status and alert emails that can be sent to another email or as an SMS text to your cell phone when abnormal runtime or power usage is detected.

 Period statistics include:
 - Daily: